Here is some more information to guide you through how the government decides what package you receive, and ways we can support you at home.

 Home Care Packages (HCP) are designed to provide the care recipient with “Consumer Directed Care” (CDC).

-This means that you have input and direction into your care plan and support services.
+This means that you have input and direction into your care plan and support services, and choose the services you receive.

 Some examples of direction you can give are: